 - (i) Nomination (continued) - Establish a mechanism for the formal assessment on the effectiveness of the Board as a whole and the contribution of each director to the effectiveness of the Board, the contribution of the Board's various committees and the performance of the CEO.
 Annual assessment is conducted based on objective performance criteria.
-Such performance criteria are approved by the full Board; - Recommend to the Board the removal of a Director/ CEO/ other members of senior management from the Board or management if they are ineffective, errant and negligent in discharging their responsibilities; - Review the results of the Board's performance evaluation process; - Ensure that all Directors receive appropriate continuous training programmes in order to keep abreast with the latest developments in the industry; - Oversee the appointment, management succession planning and performance evaluation of senior management; - For the avoidance of doubt, the appointment, remuneration, dismissal/termination and performance review of the CRO/CCO are to be recommended by BRMC and approved by the Board; and - Assess on an annual basis, to ensure that the Directors and senior management are not disqualified under Section 59(1) of the Financial Services Act 2013 ("FSA") and have complied with the fit and proper requirements in accordance with the Bank's Fit and Proper Policy for Key Responsible Persons.
+Such performance criteria are approved by the full Board; - Recommend to the Board the removal of a Director/ CEO/ other members of senior management from the Board or management if they are ineffective, errant and negligent in discharging their responsibilities; - Review the results of the Board's performance evaluation process; - Ensure that all Directors receive appropriate continuous training programmes in order to keep abreast with the latest developments in the industry; - Oversee the appointment, management succession planning and performance evaluation of senior management;

+For the avoidance of doubt-

+- the appointment, remuneration, dismissal/ termination and performance review of the CRO/CCO are to be recommended by BRMC and approved by the Board. - the appointment, termination, remuneration, annual performance targets, and results of performance appraisal of the Head of Internal Audit Department are to be recommended by Board Audit Committee and approved by the Board. - Assess on an annual basis, to ensure that the Directors and senior management are not disqualified under Section 59(1) of the Financial Services Act 2013 ("FSA") and have complied with the fit and proper requirements in accordance with the Bank's Fit and Proper Policy for Key Responsible Persons.